Skip to content

 AWS

-You provide endpoint configuration and credentials via a Secret referenced by a namespaced ProviderConfig.
+You provide AWS endpoint configuration and credentials via a Secret referenced by a namespaced ProviderConfig.

 OTC